-Don't hesitate to call a member of the Student Life/Dormitory staff if you feel threatened or if you observe suspicious behavior.
+Don't hesitate to call a member of the college administration, student life/dormitory staff or security staff if you feel threatened or if you observe suspicious behavior.
 Report all security concerns as soon as possible to the Student Life Office.

 The New Ulm Police Department patrols the streets and parking lots of our campus on a nightly basis and is willing to respond when security concerns arise.
 The police department's phone # is 507-233-6750 or 911 in an emergency.
+The college maintains a collaborative working relationship with local law enforcement agencies (without the need for a written Memorandum Of Understanding) and will cooperate with said agencies in the investigation of crimes and security/safety concerns.

 Dormitories are locked at all times.
 Each student is given a "smart" student ID card which activates the electronic door locks to the dormitories when held up to the card reader located near each dormitory entrance.
-Institutional buildings also operate by RFID card.
+Institutional buildings also operate by RFID card after normal business hours.
+Dormitory entrances are under continuous video monitoring.